Astraka1027/Core_project/README.md

 ## Executive Summary

 Successfully implemented a unified AI knowledge system that connects ChatGPT custom GPTs to BlastPoint's Google Drive documents.
-The system enables role-specific AI assistants (Sales Mentor, Analyst Mentor, etc.) to access and analyze company documents in real-time, creating a centralized intelligence platform for all employees.
+The system enables role-specific AI assistants (Sales Mentor, Analyst Mentor, etc.) to access and analyze company documents in real-time, creating a centralized intelligence resource for all employees.

 ## What Was Accomplished Today